 For our "Woman in Black" capsule wardrobe, I've started with these six basic pieces.
-We are working with a black wrap top, an LBD from Theory, a black shell tank from J. Crew, leather pants, a pencil skirt, and wide leg trousers.
+We are working with a black wrap top, a long-sleeve sheath dress, a black shell tank, leather pants, a pencil skirt, and wide leg trousers.

 The Other Players

 For our second look, I kept the same base pieces, but switched out the accessories and jacket.
 For a dressier vibe, I used the white blazer instead of the cardigan.
-The grey bag and nude pumps help lend a "woman in charge" feel to this ensemble.
+The grey bag and nude pumps lend authority to this ensemble.

 For our third "black pants" look, we've gone classic again with a black and white pairing.
 In this outfit, I used the white blouse, paired with the tan loafers and the statement earrings.
 The simplicity of the outfit lends itself well to the use of statement jewelry.